rubenandrebarreiro/rubenandrebarreiro.github.io/_posts/2018-02-14-valentines-geek-ideas.md

 ---
 bg: "tools.jpg"
 layout: post
-title:  "28 Geek Card Ideas That Will Make Your Valentine's Day Perfect!"
+title:  "28 Geeky Valentine's Card Ideas That Will Make Your Valentine's Day Perfect!"
-crawlertitle: "28 Geek Valentine's Cards"
+crawlertitle: "28 Geeky Valentine's Cards"
-summary: "Some Geek Valentine's Card Ideas To Make Your Soulmate's Heart Melt!"
+summary: "Some Creative, Original And Geeky Valentine's Cards That Will Make Your Valentine's Day Be Perfect And Will Make Your Soulmate's Heart Melt!"
 date:   2018-02-14 11:26:47 +0000
 categories: posts
-tags: ['valentines','love','geek ideas','cards','soulmate']
+tags: ['valentines','love','geeky ideas','cards','soulmate']
 author: Rúben André Barreiro (BadNewz Lifestyle)
 ---
 Hi everyone!
 I'm here to share some creative ideas to the loving ones celebrate the Valentine's Day in an original way! 😊